 In recognition of their efforts to communicate the importance of the Cassini mission, NASA’s JPL recently received an Emmy nomination for their Cassini Grande Finale campaign.

-The post Could Magnetic Sails Slow an Interstellar Spacecraft Enough? appeared first on Universe Today.
+The post Cassini’s “Grande Finale” Earns an Emmy Nomination! appeared first on Universe Today.

-The post Book Review: Cosmology for the Curious appeared first on Universe Today.
+The post A Partial Solar Eclipse Down Under appeared first on Universe Today.

-The post That Interstellar Asteroid is Probably Pretty Strange Looking appeared first on Universe Today.
+The post NASA is Looking for New Ways to Deal With Trash on Deep Space Missions appeared first on Universe Today.